kenanarslanbay/scraping/README.md

 ## Installation and Setup

 ### Setting Up the Environment
-To implement the project from the beginning, run following commands
+To implement the project from the beginning, run following commands:
 ```bash
 # Create virtual environment in order to run  scraping & ingestion scripts:
 python -m venv .venv